 The verdict on MDF vs Solid Wood

-Your choice depends on your specific needs and requirements.
+Your choice between MDF vs solid wood depends on your specific needs and requirements.
 Use both MDF and solid wood, depending on what you are making.
 If you are renovating a kitchen, MDF may be the better choice if you are renovating a kitchen since it allows for more control of looks and design.
-But if you want a big and sturdy wardrobe that accommodates tons of clothes, shelves should be of solid wood.
+But if you want a big and sturdy wardrobe that accommodates many clothes, the shelves should be solid wood.
 Natural timber makes better traditional furniture and designs.
 Engineered and natural wood have their pros and cons.
 These differ in appearance, budget, shape, size, and placement.